SpinW/pySpinW/docs/developers/design/001_linear_spinwave_theory.md

 where the sum over $`\mathbf{q}`$ extends over both positive and negative vectors within the first Brillouin zone.

-Expressing the spin vectors in terms of the boson operators using the Holstein-Primakoff transformation above (and noting that because of the complex conjugation the Fourier transform of the creation operator $`b^{\dagger}`$ is
+Expressing the spin vectors in terms of the boson operators using the Holstein-Primakoff transformation described in the last section
+(and noting that because of the complex conjugation the Fourier transform of the creation operator $`b^{\dagger}`$ is
 $`b^{\dagger}(-\mathbf{q})`$):

 ```math
 \mathcal{H} = \sum_{\mathbf{q}} \sum_{i,j} \left[